Islam in the Comoros: History

 Local legend claims Islam was brought to the islands during Muhammad’s lifetime, brought by two Comorian nobles, Fey Bedja Mwamba and Mtswa Mwandze, who visited Mecca.
 Foreign Muslim merchants likely had a presence in the area as far back as the 9th or 10th century, due to the Comoros being actively involved in the Indian Ocean trade at the time.
 It's possible that small minorities of native Comorians could have converted to Islam during that time.

 Historical evidence suggests Arab merchants and exiled Zayidi Persian Shirazi princes first introduced the religion.
 Islam has long played a central role in the Comoros.
 Ruling families learned Arabic, performed Hajj, and maintained ties with other Muslim communities, such as Kilwa, Zanzibar and Hadramawt.
 Several Sufi tariqa, including the Shadhili, the Qadiriya, and the Rifa'i, are also active.

 Hassan ibn Issa, a 16th-century Shirazi chief who claimed descent from the Islamic prophet Muhammad, encouraged conversion and constructed numerous masaajid.
 In the 19th century, Sheikh Abdalah Darwesh initiated the Shadiliya tariqa in the Comoros.
 Born in Grande Comore, Sheikh Darwesh traveled throughout the Middle East and later converted Said Muhammad Al-Maarouf (d.
 1904), who became the Shadilya’s supreme guide.
 Sheikh Al-Ami ibn Ali al-Mazruwi (d.
 1949) was the first of the region's ulama to author Islamic literature in Swahili.
 Al-Habib Omar b.
 Ahmed Bin Sumeit (d.
 1976) studied in Arab countries before serving as teacher and qadi in Madagascar, Zanzibar, and, after 1967, the Comoros.

 Mosques and holy places

-Hundreds of mosques are scattered throughout the islands, as well as numerous madrassah.
+Hundreds of mosques are scattered throughout the islands, as well as numerous madrasa.
 Practically all children attend Quranic School for two or three years, usually starting around the age of five; there they learn the rudiments of Islam and Arabic linguistics.
 When rural children attend these schools, they sometimes move away from home and assist their teacher in working his land.
 In 1998, a new Grand Mosque, financed by the emir of Sharjah, was inaugurated in Moroni.
 The tombs of Islamic holy men and founders of ṭarīqah are frequently visited on religious occasions.